uditin95/Quick-Sort-on-Linked-List/README.md

 # Quick-Sort-on-Linked-List

-It is Just a Quick sort function.
+It is Just a Quick Sort function.

-here,
+#here,

 typedef struct node{
   int data;